Data is king. Understanding customer behavior is the key to a successful ecommerce business.

 For example, let’s say you are a marketer for a growing ecommerce brand.
 You ran an Adwords campaign a month ago, so your metrics went up.
 At first glance, you might think to yourself, “Great, we’re seeing growth in our numbers, so Adwords is a great investment and marketing channel for our company.”

 But reviewing metrics through cohort analysis, lets you dig much deeper, and may provide a different conclusion for this marketing campaign.
+Analyzing engagement patterns within cohorts can reveal which strategies are most effective at driving long-term user activity.
 A cohort will answer the question, “Of all the customers who purchased your product last month, how many people are still engaged after 1 month, 2 months, 3 months, and so on?”
+By examining these cohorts, you can also identify successful behaviors that lead to higher retention and increased customer lifetime value.

 Curious about some of Peel’s Cohort analysis options?